kit-algo/ULTRA/README.md

   Moritz Potthoff, Jonas Sauer
   In: Proceedings of the 22nd Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'22), OpenAccess Series in Informatics, pages 14:1–14:15, 2022
   [pdf](https://drops.dagstuhl.de/opus/volltexte/2022/17118/pdf/OASIcs-ATMOS-2022-14.pdf)

+* *Fast and Delay-Robust Multimodal Journey Planning* Dominik Bez, Jonas Sauer
+  Accepted for publication at the 26th Workshop on Algorithm Engineering and Experiments (ALENEX'24)

 ## Usage
 Most preprocessing steps and query algorithms are provided in the console application ``ULTRA``.
 You can compile it with the ``Makefile`` in the ``Runnables`` folder.
 Type ``make ULTRARelease -B`` to compile in release mode.
 The following commands are available: